Extending fibrations on knot complements to ribbon disk complements: Movies of singular fibrations on -manifolds with boundary

 \section{Movies of singular fibrations on $4$-manifolds with boundary}

-\subsection{Basic Definitions}
+\subsection{Basic definitions}

+In this subsection, we essentially give alternate definitions of circular Morse functions and their critical points specifically in dimension three.
+These descriptions will be useful in explicit constructions.

-\begin{definition} A {\emph{singular fibration}} $\F$ on a compact $3$-manifold $M^3$ is a smooth map $\F:M^3\to S^1$ with the following properties: \begin{itemize} \item Each $\F^{-1}(\theta)$ is a compact, properly embedded surface away from a finite number of {\emph{cone}} or {\emph{dot}} singularities in its interior and {\emph{half-cones}}, {\emph{half-dots}}, and {\emph{bowls}} in its boundary (see below). \item For all but finitely many $\theta$, $\F^{-1}(\theta)$ is a nonsingular surface. \item There are finitely many singularities in the foliation $\F$ induces on $\boundary M^3$.
-If $\F^{-1}(\theta)\cap\boundary M$ contains such a singular point, then near that point $\F^{-1}(\theta)$ is a half-cone (either a single cone or one half of each single cone) or a single point.
-See Figure \ref{fig:singularities}. \end{itemize}
+\begin{definition} A {\emph{singular fibration}} $\F$ on a compact $3$-manifold $M^3$ is a smooth map $\F:M^3\to S^1$ with the following properties: \begin{itemize} \item Each $\F^{-1}(\theta)$ is a compact, properly embedded surface away from a finite number of {\emph{cone}} or {\emph{dot}} singularities in its interior and {\emph{half-cone}}, {\emph{half-dot}}, and {\emph{bowl}} singularities in its boundary (see below). \item For all but finitely many $\theta$, $\F^{-1}(\theta)$ is a nonsingular surface. \item There are finitely many singularities in the foliation $\F$ induces on $\boundary M^3$.
+If $\F^{-1}(\theta)\cap\boundary M$ contains such a singular point, then near that point $\F^{-1}(\theta)$ is a half-cone, a half-dot, or a bowl.
+See Figure~\ref{fig:singularities}. \end{itemize}

-See Figure \ref{fig:singularities} for an illustration of cone and dot singularities, as well as singularities in the induced foliation on $\boundary M^3$.
+See Figure~\ref{fig:singularities} for an illustration of cone and dot singularities, as well as singularities in the induced foliation on $\boundary M^3$.
 We believe this figure and the names of the singularities to be sufficient to understand what they are, but we include the following more precise descriptions for completeness.
+(These descriptions can be safely ignored if the reader is comfortable with Figure~\ref{fig:singularities}).

 For $p\in \mathring{M}^3$, We say that $p\in \F^{-1}(\theta)$ is a {\emph{cone}} singularity if for some small $3$-ball neighborhood of $p$ in $M^3$, with coordinates $x,y,z$, we have $\F^{-1}(\theta)=\{x^2+y^2=z^2\}$, and for $\theta'\neq\theta$, $\F^{-1}(\theta')=\{x^2+y^2=z^2+c_{\theta'}\}$ for some constant $c_{\theta'}\neq 0$.
 In words, near $p$ the set $\F^{-1}(\theta)$ looks like a double cone, while each nearby $\F^{-1}(\theta')$ looks like a hyperboloid of one or two sheets.